In the Business of Change

 Over the past years, we have worked to align ourselves as one company and define ourselves within our industry as leaders in sustainable practices.
-Measuring ourselves against past performance as well as global initiatives is critical for not only our business, but also for our employees, our customers, our communities, and our planet.
+Measuring ourselves against past performance as well as industry sustainability goals is critical for not only our business, but also for our employees, our customers, our communities, and our planet.

 Water